 This research adopts a "survey method" and design.
 This is so because survey research focuses on the people, the vital facts of people and their beliefs, opinion, attitudes, motivation and behaviour.
-Survey Method was chosen because of its relevance in combining the use of important research tools such as questionnaire and personal interview which are veritable instruments that can be utilized to elicit necessary information from the respondents.
-The population of this work consists of the staff of the selected financial institutions in Ibadan, Oyo State, Nigeria.
-The populations of this staff are 180.
-Because of the smaller size of the population, sample size is not developed.
+The population of this work consists of the staff of three selected FMCGs Offices in Enugu State, Nigeria.
+They are Dangote Nigeria Plc, Unilever Nigeria Pls and Cadbury Plc.
+The populations of this staff are 899.
+From the population, sample size is developed through Trek (2006) formula and 234 sample size was drawn.
 Also, the non-probability convenience sampling was used as the sampling technique for this study.
 Data for this study were collected mainly from primary source.
 Data were gathered from the primary source through questionnaire that was self-administered.
-The sample respondents consist of the staff.
-The only instrument used in collecting the necessary primary data for this study was questionnaire.
+The questionnaire was pre-tested on 20 respondents at Unilever Office in Enugu.
+In this study, a reliability co-efficient (Alpha value) result of 0.87 was derived and this indicates that the instrument is very reliability.
+The objective of pre-testing was to allow for modifications of various questions in order to rephrase, clarify and clear up any shortcomings in the questionnaire.

-DATA ANALYSIS AND FINDINGS
+RESULTS AND FINDINGS